Ceramics: Week 1

 10/14 & 10/17

 Monday, I finally started throwing my thrown and altered project.
-I was amazed that my first piece (technically two thrown pieces) were centered rather easily, only to then completely fuck up the other piece because I could not get it centered for the life of anything.
+I was amazed that my first piece (technically two thrown pieces) were centered rather easily, only to then completely mess up the other piece because I could not get it centered for the life of anything.

 While I was waiting for those pieces to dry, I finally finished my god forsaken final 3 goblets and go those on my shelf to dry.
 Then, it was time to join my pieces.
 The moment I flipped that first one upside down to join them I was like, “This is going to be a disaster.”
-But somehow, by the grace of everything that is holy, I not only mananged to join them successfully, but you can even really see the seam either.
+But somehow, by the grace of everything that is holy, I not only managed to join them successfully, but you can even really see the seam either.
 The other attempt, not so pretty.
 Let’s forget about that one for now.

-Wednesday I did ask Brian if we were going to have class since the water was still out at IUS, but it didn’t matter anyways because MY FUCKING BRAKES WENT OUT WHILE I WAS DRIVING.
+Wednesday I did ask Brian if we were going to have class since the water was still out at IUS, but it didn’t matter anyways because MY BRAKES WENT OUT WHILE I WAS DRIVING.
 I have never been that scared in my life.
 Luckily I wasn’t going fast so I was able to steer off of the main road and pull the emergency brake.
 So obviously, dealing with towing my car to the shop and waiting for my mom to get off work to pick me up from said shop meant I didn’t get home to read his “no, we’re having class today still” response until class was nearly over.
 And I kind of had been wanting to finish throwing my project that week so I could spend all of next week decorating, but Jesus doesn’t like me that much so.

 Published 10/19/19 04:23:19